tfzhang006/paper-reading/Generative 3D Part Assembly via Dynamic Graph Learning.md

 - Dynamic relation reasoning module
 	- Learning to reason a directed edge-wise weight scalar to indicate the significance of the relation.
 Then, the node feature can be updated via multiplying the weight scalar and edge attribute.
 - Dynamic part aggregation module
 	- A dense node set including all the part nodes.
-A sparse node set crea
+A sparse node set is created by aggregating all the geometrically-equivalent nodes into a single node via max-pooling.
 	- Alternatively updating the relation graph between the dense and sparse node sets.
 ## Evaluation

 ## Conclusion